 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Peru?
+What Is the Climate Like in Peru?

-How Safe is Peru?
+How Safe Is Peru?

 Peru’s safety situation is like other Latin American countries.
 Travellers should avoid leaving their residences after dark without a local guide.
 Be sure to stick to well-lit areas and public thoroughfares with heavy foot traffic.

-When in public, be aware of your surroundings, especially in urban areas.
-Pickpocketing and other forms of petty theft are common in Peru.
+When in public, be aware of your surroundings, especially in urban areas. pick-pocketing and other forms of petty theft are common in Peru.

 Do not travel with debit or credit cards.
 Leave them at your hotel or hostel for the day unless they are necessary.